Face (sociological concept)

-Face is a class of behaviors and customs practiced mainly in Asian cultures, associated with the morality, honor, and authority of an individual (or group of individuals), and its image in social groups.
+In sociology, face refers to a class of behaviors and customs, associated with the morality, honor, and authority of an individual (or group of individuals), and their image within social groups.
+Face is linked to the dignity and prestige that a person enjoys in terms of their social relationships.
+This idea, with varying nuances, is observed in many societies and cultures, including Chinese, Arab, Indonesian, Korean, Malaysian, Laotian, Indian, Japanese, Vietnamese, Filipino, Thai, Persian, Russian and other East Slavic cultures.

-Face refers to a sociological concept in general linked to the dignity and prestige that a person has in terms of their social relationships.
-This idea with different nuances is observed in many societies and cultures such as Chinese, Arabic, Indonesian, Korean, Malaysian, Laotian, Indian, Japanese, Vietnamese, Filipino, Thai, Russian and other Slavic cultures.
-Face has more meanings within the context of Chinese culture.
+Face has particularly complex dynamics and meanings within the context of Chinese culture, and its usage in the English language is borrowed from Chinese.

 Definitions

 Although Chinese writer Lin Yutang claimed "face cannot be translated or defined", these definitions have been created: